ThomasDelteil/incubator-mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

     tar.close()
 ```

-The models have been pre-trained on ImageNet, let's load the label mapping
+The models have been pre-trained on ImageNet, let's load the label mapping of the 1000 classes.

 ```python